HaoTingChang/Voices-Transform-Project/guide.md

 We cloned the project code from a remote repository.
 Then created a python environment with specified python version 2.7.

-This is essential since most of the time python version control and package management could be a trouble.
+This is essential since most of the time python version control and package management could be troublesome.

-4. Download the Dataset
+4.Download the Dataset
 ---

 For Net1 we need TIMIT to train and test: